Im-Bee/AtlanticBeast/README.md

 # AtlanticBeast

-Project uses voxel traversal algorithm implementation <br>
+Project uses voxel traversal algorithm implementation based on <br>
-based on 'A Fast Voxel Traversal Algorithm for Ray Tracing'<br>
+'A Fast Voxel Traversal Algorithm for Ray Tracing'<br>
-by John Amanatides and Andrew Woo (1987)
+by John Amanatides and Andrew Woo (1987) and Phong Reflection lighting.

 In demo we can play a simple minecraft lookalike game where you can place blocks.